Federal Office for Radiation Protection

 Session 7 | Exposome and Mechanisms

 9:00–9:20 a.m.
-The evolutionary dynamics of lymphoid cancer and its meaning for childhood leukemia development M. Duran-Ferrer
+The evolutionary dynamics of lymphoid tumours and its impact on outcome M. Duran-Ferrer

 9:20–9:40 a.m.
 Epigenome-wide analyses of ALL and early-life exposures: backtracking to birth A. Ghantous